How much does solar energycost?

 What’s great about Hawaii’s solar tax credit system is that it may be used in conjunction with the federal renewable tax credit (which not all states allow) which can further reduce a potential consumer’s tax liability thereby making solar more affordable.
 And recently, Hawaii amended its tax credit incentive program providing the option for Hawaiian taxpayers to claim a refund instead of a tax credit for the purchase of a solar water heater or solar panel system (if you meet certain criteria).
 When Hawaiian consumers were only allowed to make these solar purchases using a tax credit as an incentive, some taxpayers were not able to take advantage of the financial incentive if they had no tax liabilities.
 So, those consumers on a fixed income or those consumers that did not owe taxes were precluded from taking advantage of the tax credit.
 With a refundable tax credit, more consumers may be able to purchase and install these renewable energy systems which will reduce their monthly utility bills and reduce Hawaii’s dependence on imported fossil fuels.

-To see how Hawaii solar incentives might work for a residential solar system, please see the chart below:
+To see how Hawaii solar incentives might work for a residential solar system.

 Does Hawaii have any additional incentives to lower the cost of solar?